 Why is it that private foundations spend so little of their endowment on mission investing?
 Is there an opportunity to make it bigger?
 In this paper you will find an explanation of the barriers to mission investing, also known as Program Related Investment and Mission Related Investment, and a concluding hypothesis about what it will take to help remove the barriers.
 Educating foundation leadership, building foundation staff expertise, improving data quality and lowering the cost of making a mission investment are all issues to understand and address.
 If our hypothesis is correct, the time is now to build the necessary data, education Read more

 Author: Center for High Impact Philanthropy, University of Pennsylvania

 Across rural America, people are joining together to do something new and different.
 They are launching and growing community endowments.
 Community endowments resemble savings accounts that grow over time.
 Local residents are using the interest earned on these community endowments—and the local energy and leadership that come from building them—to improve the quality of life for people, organizations and the places they call home.
 This guide, Rural Fund Development 101, will help you understand the basics of community endowments and how to create one.

-For the past twenty-five years or more there has been a groundswell of activity among investment managers institutional investors, consultants and diversity advocates to democratize capital — that is, to create more opportunities for diverse investment professionals and the firms they lead, to manage institutional capital This effort, grounded in both fiduciary and equity principles, has led to the growth of many diverse investment management firms like Progress Investment Management Company LLC (“Progress”) and others.
-A range of stakeholders now recognizes that democratization of capital brings a range of positive benefits to our industry and society at large
+A case study of the W.K.
+Kellogg Foundation.
+For the past twenty-five years or more there has been a groundswell of activity among investment managers institutional investors, consultants and diversity advocates to democratize capital — that is, to create more opportunities for diverse investment professionals and the firms they lead, to manage institutional capital.
+This effort, grounded in both fiduciary and equity principles, has led to the growth of many diverse investment management firms like Progress Investment Management Company LLC (“Progress”) and others.
+A range of stakeholders now recognizes that democratization of capital brings a range of positive benefits to Read more